 Do you have any seasonings you like to add in?
 Let us know in the comments!

-We bet you'll be topping all your future meals with this quick and easy pickling recipe.
+We bet you'll be topping all your future meals with this easy pickled red onion recipe.
 It's vegan, gluten-free, and can be made sugar-free!

 🍲 Key ingredients